thatguyinoz/ssh_connect/README.md

 Enter the number corresponding to the host you wish to connect to and press Enter.

 If it's your first time connecting to a host, the script will offer to install one of your local public SSH keys (`~/.ssh/*.pub`) onto the remote server, enabling passwordless login for future sessions.

+The script will automatically check for new versions on GitHub once per session or once every 7 days.
+If a new version is found, a notification will be displayed above the host list.

 ---